Cantera/cantera/CONTRIBUTING.md

   future development
 * Fork the `Cantera/cantera` repository on Github
 * Clone your new repository or add it as a remote to an existing repository
-* Check out the existing `master` branch, then start a new feature branch for your work
+* Check out the existing `main` branch, then start a new feature branch for your work
 * When making changes, write code that is consistent with the surrounding code (see the [style guidelines](#style-guidelines) below)